AuZanPs/Fitmatch-project/README.md

 #### AI Features Not Working

-- Check if Hugging Face API key is valid
+- Check if Gemini API key is valid
 - Verify API quota and rate limits
 - AI features are currently in development